ten-jampa/pytorch-grind/README.md

 # pytorch-grind
-Repository to note me studying the pytorch library.
+This repository contains my attempts to grok the pytorch library.